getAlby/js-sdk/README.md

   // authorizeUrl: "https://getalby.com/oauth"  endpoint for authorization (replace with the appropriate URL based on the environment)
 });
 // open auth URL
-// `code` is passed as a query parameter when the user is redirected back aufter authorization await authClient.requestAccessToken(code);
+// `code` is passed as a query parameter when the user is redirected back after authorization await authClient.requestAccessToken(code);

 // access the token response.
 You can store this securely for future client initializations